ddd-crew/como-prep-canvas/README.md

 # Collaborative Modelling Workshop Preparation Canvases
-The “Collaborative Modelling Workshop Preparation Canvases” are designed to support facilitators when preparing for collaborative modelling (CoMo) workshops.
+The "Collaborative Modelling Workshop Preparation Canvases" are designed to support facilitators when preparing for collaborative modelling (CoMo) workshops.
 The goal is to improve the overall quality and outcomes of CoMo workshops and to help newcomers to get started.

 The canvases are structured into two main areas:
 * Drafting the workshop (Scoping, Planning & Design)